Spinors and horospheres

-The correspondence of \refthm{main_thm_1} is expressed very simply in the upper half space model $\U$.
-Regarding the sphere at infinity $\partial \hyp^3$ of $\hyp^3$ as $\C \cup \{\infty\}$ in the usual way, the horosphere $H$ corresponding to $(\xi, \eta)$ has centre at $\xi/\eta$.
-If $\xi/\eta = \infty$ then $H$ is a horizontal plane in $\U$ at height $|\xi|^2$, and its decoration points in the direction $i\xi^2$.
-If $\xi/\eta \in \C$ then $H$ is a Euclidean sphere in $\U$ of Euclidean diameter $|\eta|^{-2}$, and its decoration at its highest point (``north pole") points in the direction $i \eta^{-2}$.
+The correspondence of \refthm{main_thm_1} is expressed very simply in the upper half space model $\U^3$ of $\hyp^3$.
+(Because we use several models of hyperbolic geometry, we denote them distinctly: $\hyp^n, \U^n, \Disc^n$ denote the hyperboloid, upper half plane/space, and conformal ball/disc models of hyperbolic $n$-space respectively.
+When our considerations are independent of model we simply use $\hyp^n$.)
+Regarding the sphere at infinity $\partial \U^3$ of $\U^3$ as $\C \cup \{\infty\}$ in the usual way, the horosphere $H$ corresponding to $(\xi, \eta)$ has centre at $\xi/\eta$.
+If $\xi/\eta = \infty$ then $H$ is a horizontal plane in $\U^3$ at height $|\xi|^2$, and its decoration points in the direction $i\xi^2$.
+If $\xi/\eta \in \C$ then $H$ is a Euclidean sphere in $\U^3$ of Euclidean diameter $|\eta|^{-2}$, and its decoration at its highest point (``north pole") points in the direction $i \eta^{-2}$.
 See \reffig{2} (right).
 We prove this in \refprop{horospheres_explicitly}.